dustinpfister/blog_posts/_posts/threejs-object3d-get-by-name.md

 So then this is starting to look like something kind of interesting now, however there is a great deal that I would like to add and change.
 In this example I just have one instance of this object 1 model of sorts, and of course things will get a little weird when I have more than one group with the same name, and then each of those groups having the same set of names for each child.
 So maybe I should get around to making at least one or two more examples where I am working out some kind of system for creating and setting name values for mesh objects and groups of such objects..

 ## 4 - A model where I am setting truly unique name values for each mesh object of interest

+The name property of object3d is then a great way to set some string values for each mesh object of interest and then use that as a way to get and set values for mesh objects that have a given unique string value.
+In this example I am taking the basic idea that I started in the previous example and am not going just a little farther with it by making name values that are unique for all parent and child mesh objects.

 ### 4.1 - The Box Group module